 A fine and complete tooth exhibiting a very attractive caramel colour enamel and excellently preserved complete root.
-The tooth having been cleaned and conserved by Mr. A. Brady in the UK Lab.
+The tooth having been cleaned and conserved by Mr A. Brady in UK-Labs.
 Please refer to the illustrations to view the beautiful condition which is very good overall.
-Some enamel loss in the form of a small patch, which can been seen in our illustrations, this does not detract from the overall tooth preservation at all in our view.
+Some enamel loss in the form of a small patch, which can be seen in our illustrations, this does not detract from the overall tooth preservation at all in our view.
 The two carinae cutting edges one having full serrations which can be seen under a strong lens are noticeable, the other has partial evidence of serrations, which can be felt, this is rare to discover a tooth complete of this size with root attached.

 An apex collector tooth of the extinct apex marine predator, the stout strong teeth were the grasping and shredding end of the large ferocious reptilian water margin hunter which made the early crocodylomorpha such efficient predators of their domain, from the early beginnings of the Upper Cretaceous period, the line of crocodyloidea evolved.

 As the ténéré rarely gives up its prehistoric treasures, here is an opportunity to gain a fossil crocodile element which is scientifically valuable as a study specimen.
 We have attributed this tooth to the genus Elosuchus cherifiensis through our research of the gharial or gavial crocodile found in this type region of the Ifezouane Formation, found in the Early to Lower Cenomanian stage some 99.7 to 94.3 million years ago. the strata or fossil layer of the Continental Intercalaire, now known to outcrop as part of the Kem Kem beds.
 An area of raised plateaux or hamada.
-The stratigraphic environment consists of conglomeratic claystones.
+The stratigraphic environment consists of conglomeratic clay-stones.

 For more reference on Elosuchus cherifiensis: R. Lavocat.
 1951.
-Découverte de restes d'un grand Dinosaurien sauropode dans le Crétacé du Sud marocain [Discovery of remains of a large sauropod dinosaur in the Cretaceous of southern Morocco].
+Découverte de restes d'un grand Dinosaurian sauropode dans le Crétacé du Sud marocain [Discovery of remains of a large sauropod dinosaur in the Cretaceous of southern Morocco].
 Comptes Rendus de l'Académie des Sciences à Paris 232:169-170 [M. Carrano/M. Carrano]

-Sarcosuchus an interesting note on a contemporary crocodilian of Cretaceous North africa.
+Sarcosuchus an interesting note on a contemporary crocodilian of Cretaceous North Africa.
 Sarcosuchus imperator weighed as much as ten tons and measured as much as 40 feet (12 metres), in length.
-Other fossil genus of crocodiles have been discovered in this region, Stomatosuchus (Mouth crocodile), named by Ernst Stromer, famously the describer of the dinosaur Spinosaurus aegypticus (the infamous sailed back fish eating dinosaur of the Jurassic park and Jurassic world films and co-existing in the same geographical regions), Laganosuchus (Pancake crocodile) and Kaprosuchus (Boar crocodile), both described by Paul Sereno & Hans Larsson, later in the century, circa 2009.
+Other fossil genus of crocodiles have been discovered in this region, Stomatosuchus (Mouth crocodile), named by Ernst Stromer, famously the describer of the dinosaur Spinosaurus aegypticus (the infamous sailed back fish-eating dinosaur of the Jurassic Park and Jurassic world films and co-existing in the same geographical regions), Laganosuchus (Pancake crocodile) and Kaprosuchus (Boar crocodile), both described by Paul Sereno & Hans Larsson, later in the century, circa 2009.